Paradiso trek & summit 2017

 normally required), 5) Activities insurance, & excess

-sizes minimum 2 to maximum 8 clients, with 1
+sizes minimum 2 to maximum 8 clients (trekking) and 4

 you require the loan of any specified free safety kit